 Disk and server failures are handled transparently and most of all without any downtime or loss of data.
 If storage requirements grow, it’s possible to scale an existing LizardFS installation just by adding new servers – at any time, without any downtime.
 The system will automatically move data across to the newly added servers, as it continuously takes care of balancing disk usage across all connected nodes.
 Removing a server is just as simple and easy as adding a new one.

 - support for multiple datacenters and media types,

 - quotas and a comprehensive set of monitoring tools make it suitable for a range of enterprise-class applications.

 Our customers use LizardFS successfully in the following scenarios:

 - archive – with LTO Library/Drive support

-- storage for virtual machines (as an OpenStack backend or similar)
+- virtual machines (as an OpenStack backend or similar)